Natalie Tran: Public image

 Tran has frequently been referred to in the media as the "Australian Queen of YouTube".
 She has appeared on multiple lists of the best Australian YouTubers.
 The Daily Telegraph called her "one of Australia’s original success stories on YouTube".
 Wired placed Tran on their list of "The Top 10 Geeks from Downunder".
 In 2011, Tran was included in The Sydney Morning Heralds annual list of Sydney's 100 most influential people.
 In 2014, Tran was listed on NewMediaRockstarss list of their top 100 YouTube channels.
 Digital Trends named her video "Indoor Plant Serial Killer" as one of the funniest YouTube videos of all time in 2020.

 In 2016, Sam Gutelle of Tubefilter called Tran "one of the original innovators of a video format that is now widespread in the YouTube community".
+In 2025, Robert Lloyd of the Los Angeles Times called her a "brilliant Australian internet humorist" whose videos were "timeless, smart and funny across years, generations, continents and hemispheres".

 Personal life

 Tran became vegetarian in 2015, and later became vegan.
 In 2011, she began dating Rowan Jones, a producer whom she met during her time on The Project.
-As of 2015, the two work together as freelance videographers.
+In 2015, the two worked together as freelance videographers.
 She is an atheist.

-After not having posted any videos since December 2016, Tran stated in 2019 that she isolated herself and stopped posting YouTube videos due to anxiety from her obsessive–compulsive disorder.